-I am thrilled to announce that Hope for Ghana will begin building its second school in February 2019.
-The remote village of Kpevenu is desperately in need of a school because the nearest school is 6 kilometers away so children often do not go to school.
+Hope for Ghana’s second school, Platini’s School of Hope, was inaugurated in August 2021 and is now open to over 100 students.
+The remote village of Kpevenu, hungry for the chance to learn, had been desperately in need of a school because the nearest school is 6 kilometers away so children often did not go to school.

-Member of Parliament Hon.
-Bernard Ahiafor and I recently met with a village hungry for the chance to learn.
-Hon.
-Ahiafor’s plea to Hope for Ghana to build a new school in Kpevenu can be seen in the video below.
-He referred to the temporary structure students learn under and pleaded, “This is what the people of Kpevenu use as a classroom.
+Hope for Ghana heard Member of Parliament Hon.
+Bernard Ahiafor’s emotional plea to build a new school in Kpevenu as he referred to the temporary shed students had been learning under, “This is what the people of Kpevenu use as a classroom.
 It doesn’t befit human status … Come to our aid so the children at least have a classroom to attend school.
 Children are the future of every nation.
 These children from Kpevenu are the future of the community, future of Ghana, future of Africa and the future of the world.”